 Within a few days my foot was swollen and I could barely walk.
 I soaked my foot for six to eight hours a day in Epsom salts, which I refreshed with hot water so that it stayed warm.
 I also used a hydrogen peroxide solution for soaks.

 It took three days, but the swelling went away, for which I was thankful.
 After that, I bought flip-flops with a bed of rubbery little “nails” sticking up and into the soles of my feet.
 I felt that the somewhat sharp rubber would stimulate the soles of my feet and maybe cause feeling to return.

 Since the flip-flops were uncomfortable, I was encouraged.
 The sharpness felt hopeful.
 When the soles of my feet became ticklish again, I felt certain that the stimulation and B12 shots had been effective.

 The way I think it worked was that the B12 shots helped the nerves, and then by walking on a sort of sharp surface I built up my sense of feeling.
 Today I use methylcobalamin lozenges instead of shots.
 Lozenges are just as effective as shots.

-Incidentally, from 2012 through 2017 the search term “numbness” has been least frequently used in November, which would appear to indicate that people are less affected by, or concerned by, numbness in their hands and feet during that time of the year.
+From 2012 through 2017 people searched “numbness” less frequently in November.
+Apparently people are less affected by, or concerned with, numbness in their hands and feet during that time of the year.
 I can’t help but wonder if it’s Thanksgiving that changes the focus.